 Answers to these questions rely on an understanding of how physical, chemical and biological processes interact.
 These dynamic processes are studied here by sampling from boats and ships, SCUBA diving, deployment of in situ sensors, laboratory experiments and computer modeling.
 Our focus is on the North American Great Lakes, but we also work in other lakes and rivers around the world.
 Our research helps to advance science while guiding the management of aquatic ecosystems crucial for health, wealth and quality of life.

-Exciting advances are happening right here as scientists develop new technologies essential for scientific exploration, observation, monitoring, sampling and forecasting, as well as for conservation, food production and water treatment.
+Freshwater scientists are developing new technologies essential for scientific exploration, observation, monitoring, sampling and forecasting, as well as for conservation, food production and water treatment.

 Freshwater Policy and Economics